okta/workflows-templates/workflows/new_user_registration/readme.md

 ## Prerequisites

 1. Access to an Okta tenant with Okta Workflows enabled for your org.
 2. Access to an email service.
-In this template Office 365 Mail is used.
+In this template, Office 365 Mail is used.
-3. You must configure the Office 365 Mail connector and with a connection.
+3. You must configure the Office 365 Mail connector with a connection.
 4. Create an Okta group named "AcmeUsers".
-5. The External API calls in this sample are using a mock API.
-Create an HTTP connector with the Auth for the mock API as none.
+5. Create an HTTP connector with the Auth for the mock API as none.
+The External API calls in this sample are using a mock API.

 ## Setup Steps